tonylangworthy/todo-app-with-timezones/README.md

 # To Do App with time zones
 ### Why did you make this?
-Since I've never worked with time zones in Java, I decided to make a simple application that stores all timestamps in a database in UTC, then converts them to a from local time zones.
+Since I've never worked with time zones in Java, I decided to make a simple application that stores all timestamps in a database in UTC, then converts them to and from local time zones.
 This also uses Spring Security to authenticate users to demonstrate users in various time zones.
 This is a simple REST API "To Do App" that stores and displays todo items.